PepcyCh/bs-app/README.md

         }
 ```

-Configure the dynamic content, i.e., API requests, to the address configured on the backend, which is http://localhost:9000 by default, and then **start Nginx and the backend** to access it, where the backend can be run either by executing the generated executable directly, or by executing `cargo run --release` in its project root directory.
+Configure the dynamic content, i.e., API requests, to the address configured on the backend, which is http://localhost:9000 by default, and then **start Nginx and the backend** to access it. where the backend can be run either by executing the generated executable directly, or by executing `cargo run --release` in its project root directory.

-configure nginx.